hugheaves/MOM/README.txt

 If there are one or more matches, the following fields will be filled:

-4. Number of zero mismatch matches - The numer of matches containing no mismatches.
+4. Number of zero mismatch matches - The number of matches containing no mismatches.

-5. Number of one mismatch matches - The numer of matches containing one mismatch.
+5. Number of one mismatch matches - The number of matches containing one mismatch.

-6. Number of two mismatch matches - The numer of matches containing two mismatches.
+6. Number of two mismatch matches - The number of matches containing two mismatches.

 If there is a unique match, the following fields will be filled: